temikfart/temikfart/README.md

 ---

-Now, I learn [Kotlin](https://kotlinlang.org/) and its application in Web Backend Development.
-I plan to write a project that is related to Cloud Technologies.
-I hope, it will be very interested.
+Now, I learn [Kotlin](https://kotlinlang.org/) and its application in web backend Development.
+I hope, it will be very interesting.